 The use of Botox is mostly used to temporarily relax the facial muscles and can help treat frown lines, brow furrows and crow’s feet.
 However, Botox also has a range of other benefits and uses, which we will come back to later in this article.

 Botox is administered using a needle, but the majority of people only suffer mild discomfort and need no numbing, though this is an option if you choose.
 For this you can use topical anaesthesia, ice or vibration anaesthesia which uses massage to help decrease discomfort.

-During the procedure, the clinician will use a thin needle to inject the Botox into your skin or muscles, there are varying factors that affect the amount of injections used, the size of the area being treated being the most obvious alongside the severity of the area being treated.
+During the procedure, your experienced clinician will use a thin needle to inject the Botox into the specific area that you want to be treated, be it the forehead, cheek, neck or jaw.
+There are varying factors that affect the number of injections used, the size of the area being treated being the most obvious alongside the severity of the area being treated.

 One of the greatest benefits of Botox is that it is non-invasive and our patients can go back to their normal lives almost instantly, though it’s important to note that the area should not be rubbed or massaged, as this can cause the toxins to migrate to other areas of the body.